Skip to content

 Example 2 - Illegal use of local variable in within-apply

 The code below is a modification of Example 1 above, with a couple of lines added to demonstrate violations of the rules for correct use of a variable initialized inside the within block of a within-apply statement.
 Here, variable aux is also used as the argument of function H in the within block.
-This is an arbitrarily mutable context (indeed H introduces superposition between computational-basis states).
-In addition, aux is used as the argument of function X in the apply block, which is non-constant context.
+This is an arbitrarily non-permutation operation (indeed H introduces superposition between computational-basis states).
+In addition, aux is used as the argument of function X in the apply block, which is non-const context.
 Both uses are illegal, and both are reported as errors by the compiler.

 qfunc main(output qn: qnum, output res: qbit) {